Nix the Labor-Day Blues

 Don't despair that summer is almost over!
 You can still have a well-groomed lot and enjoy the outdoors well into the fall.
-There are even a few easy prep steps you can take now for a vibrant landscape come next spring.
-Here's your late-summer outdoor upkeep guide from the TOH pros.
+There are even a few easy summer gardening tips you can follow now for a vibrant landscape come next spring.
+Here's your late-summer landscaping guide from the TOH pros.

 A picture-perfect lawn takes ongoing maintenance.
 This time of year, weeds aren't the only thing standing between you and the turf of your dreams.
 You've also got to watch for pests, fungal diseases—and even Fido.
 Here are symptoms and remedies to help you troubleshoot 8 Common Lawn Problems.